WangZesen/Regularized-DROT/README.md

 ## References
 [1] Mathieu Blondel, Vivien Seguy, and Antoine Rolet.
 Smooth and sparse optimal transport.
 In *International conference on artificial intelligence and statistics*, pages 880–889.
 PMLR, 2018.

-[2] Nicolas Courty, Rémi Flamary, Amaury Habrard, and Alain Rakotomamonjy.
-Joint distribution optimal transportation for domain adaptation. *Advances in Neural Information Processing Systems*, 30, 2017.
+[2] Nicolas Courty, Flamary Rémi, and Tuia Devis.
+Domain adaptation with regularized optimal transport.
+In *Machine Learning and Knowledge Discovery in Databases: European Conference*, Springer Berlin Heidelberg, 2014.